top of page

 Common values are the ones we all agree on.
 With so many perspectives, it's almost impossible to agree on a set of words that describe aspects we all want.

 Agreeing on burdens we want less of is fairly easy.
-Whatever our paths, dreams, goals, and ambitions, it's likely, we don't want more:
+Whatever our paths, dreams, goals, and ambitions, it's likely that we want less:

 The opposite of burdens can be called values... the things we do want: